 In lure fishing for perch, watercraft is the key to success.

 The first thing to do when lure fishing for perch is to search the water for signs of likely hotspots.
 You should look for anywhere that could give perch shelter and the confidence to hunt their prey.
 Equally important are areas that could be home to a baitfish.
 Areas you should consider are reed beds, overhanging trees, lily pads, walls or man-made objects this includes shopping trolleys, unfortunately.
+An excellent rig for fishing in areas of deep-cover is the Jika Rig, you can find out more about this excellent setup here.

 Tease them out of hiding